 A high-quality air filter is the best choice to remove mold, pollen, and other microscopic particles from the air.

 The air filter is usually found behind the air return grate mounted on a wall or on the floor.
 The filter may also be located in or near the air handler unit.

 Check out our article on How to Locate an Air Filter if you have trouble finding yours.

 - Turn the heating system off, and wait until it stops running.

 - Remove the cover on the air return.

 - Write the date on the new air filter.

-- Insert the new air filter in the return, making sure the arrow on the edge of the filter is facing in the direction of air flow.
-For filters with wall and floor mounted returns, the arrow should point in toward the return duct.
+- Insert the new air filter in the return, making sure the arrow on the edge of the filter is facing the direction of airflow.
+For filters with wall and floor-mounted returns, the arrow should point inward toward the return duct.
 For filters mounted in the ductwork near the air handler, the arrow should point toward the HVAC unit.